 Massive 80% of the polled users are happy with the standard service block page.
 A fifth of the respondents use a personalized block page.

-Service stats check
+Regularity of service stats check

 It was somewhat surprising that 40% of the surveyed subscribers check filtering service stats just once a month.
 A fifth of the respondents does it weekly.
 10,6% – on a daily basis and almost a third does not check the stats at all.
 If you do not do it you can't see how the filtering contributes to your cyber security, what sites your kids access and if they try to reach the blocked content.
 We recommend checking the filtering stats to make sure the SafeDNS service provides you the best possible protection.